roborisen/gcube/README.md

 ```
 <a href="https://makecode.microbit.org/S52088-96748-89161-23790">This example</a> shows <br/>
 1. wait for the first GCube (GCube 0) is connected to Micro:bit <br/>
-2. wait for the other two GCubes (GCube 1, GCube 2) are connected to Micro:bit<br/>
+2. wait for the other two GCubes (GCube 1, GCube 2) are connected to GCube 0<br/>
 3. then three GCubes will be connected to Micro:bit<br/>
 <br/>